em432/simple_shell/README.md

-Simple Shell Project
+# Simple Shell Project

 ![Shell](https://www.pexels.com/photo/two-conch-1184236/)
-#Overview
+# Overview
-##Write a simple UNIX command interpreter.
+## Write a simple UNIX command interpreter.
+#  Aim
-#A Unix Command Line Interpreter Built in C
+# A Unix Command Line Interpreter Built in C
-#General
+# General
 1. Who designed and implemented the original Unix operating system?
     Answer:Ken Thompson and Dennis Ritchie created the first version of UNIX on a PDP-7 as a team in 1969.
 2. Who wrote the first version of the UNIX shell?